You are here: Home > Social Welfare > Social welfare payments > Supplementary Welfare Schemes > Diet and heating supplements

 If you have special dietary and heating needs you may be able to get additional weekly supplements under the Supplementary Welfare Allowance Scheme.

-To get a diet supplement or a heating supplement you must satisfy the specific requirements for each supplement - see 'Rules' below.
+You must satisfy the specific requirements for each supplement - see 'Rules' below.

 Rules